unsubd/geektrust-family/README.md

 # geektrust-family
-Solution to Family from geektrust
+Solution to the problem statement named Family on https://www.geektrust.in/

 The problem statement is present in [Geektrust_in_family_java.pdf](Geektrust_in_family_java.pdf)